DownArrows/dab/README.md

 		"web": {
 			"log_level": "info",
-			"listen": "localhost:3499"
+			"listen": "localhost:3499",
 		}

 	}

 ## Database identification

-The database is an SQLite file which contains in its header a specific application format and the version of DAB that last wrote into it.
+The databases opened by DAB are SQLite files which contain in their header a specific application format and the version of DAB that last wrote into them.

-You can use a file identification tool (like `file` on UNIX-like OSes) to get information about the database.
-It has the application ID `3499` (or `dab` in hexadecimal), and the version of the bot that last wrote into the database is encoded as an integer.
+You can use a file identification tool (like `file` on UNIX-like OSes) to get information about those databases.
+They have the application ID `3499` (or `dab` in hexadecimal), and the version of the bot that last wrote into them is encoded as an integer.
 You can check whether an SQLite file is a valid DAB database and decode its version with the following python (2 and 3) script: